Your Name: Characters

 Takagi is usually referred to by his surname.)

 Taki and Tsukasa's classmate and best friend; as of 2016, he is seventeen (born 1998 or 1999).
 Crisp and optimistic, he has a well-built figure with an athletic appearance.
 Like his dear friends, he is an aspiring architect.
-Along with them, he likewise has a part-time job at Il Giardino delle Parole.
+Along with them, he has a part-time job at Il Giardino delle Parole.
 He is the most extroverted of the trio.